 Whether a lucrative sports parlay bet or a winning Virginia Lottery ticket, all gambling income is considered taxable and should be reported on your federal and Virginia income tax returns.
 This page provides answers on how winnings for non-professional gamblers are taxed in Virginia.
 Tax issues can be complex, so it’s important to keep accurate records and consult a tax professional or accountant if you have questions.

-With the addition of Virginia online sports betting and brick-and-mortar casinos on the way, Virginia bettors have more opportunities to make winning bets and earn gambling profits than ever before.
+With the addition of online Virginia betting apps and brick-and-mortar casinos on the way, Virginia bettors have more opportunities to make winning bets and earn gambling profits than ever before.
 It also means having to pay taxes on those winnings.

 Your tax rate depends on annual income and tax bracket.
 It’s important to consider gambling winnings when preparing your taxes because those winnings, when added to your annual income, could move you into a higher tax bracket.